joshuawisc/code-foo-9/chatapp/README.md

 + Time of each message can be displayed by clicking on the message
 + Typing indicator pops up with the username of user thats typing
 + Older messages are loaded using pagination

+## Improvements
+These are things I wanted to do but didn't get enough time
++ Dark Mode (All apps look better with it imo)
++ Online Indicator
++ Browser Notifications